Tsander (crater)

 Tsander is a large lunar impact crater on the far side of the Moon.
-Attached to the southeastern outer rim is the younger crater Kibal'chich.
-To the northwest lies Dirichlet, and to the northeast lies Artem'ev.

 This is a heavily worn crater formation with an outer rim that has been rendered into an uneven, somewhat circular range due to impact erosion.
 There is a significant outward bulge along the rim edge to the south-southwest.
 A smaller crater lies across the rim to the west-northwest.
 The interior floor has low ridges and uneven areas most likely as the result of large deposits of ejecta.
 There is a cluster of small craters near the midpoint of the interior, and the worn remains of a pair of older impacts in the north and west.

+Along the southeastern outer rim of Tsander is the younger crater Kibal'chich.
+To the northwest lies Dirichlet, and to the northeast lies Artem'ev.
 Tsander lies to the southeast of the Dirichlet-Jackson Basin.

 This crater takes its name from the Cyrillic rendering of Friedrich Zander, an early developer of rocket engines.
+Prior to formal naming in 1970 by the IAU, this crater was known as Crater 237.